thekavikumar/love-simple-ui/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcomed!
 If you'd like to contribute to love-simple-ui, please follow these steps:

 - Fork this repository
 - Create a new branch: `git checkout -b <branch_name>`